Global existence and scattering for quadratic NLS with potential in 3D: Some multilinear analysis

-Where $\widehat{V'}(t,\xi)=\widehat{V}(t,-\xi).$ In what follows we will sometimes abuse notations and write $V$ instead of $V'.$ We also used the convention $\eta_0 = \xi.$\\ Note also that there is another slight abuse of notation here since when the $i-$th factor is such that $k_i - k < -1$ then the localization reads $P_{\leqslant k-1}(\eta_i)$ and not $P_{k_i}(\eta_i)$.
-We also dropped the regularizations for better legibility, which we will always do when this $n-$th kernel appears. \\ \\ In this whole section since the estimates are written for fixed times, we drop the time-dependence of the potential to improve legibility. \\ \\ Now we relabel $\xi$ as $\eta$ and $\eta_n$ as $\xi_n + \eta$ we end up with the expression
+where we used the convention $\eta_0 = \xi.$ We also denoted $\widehat{V'}(t,\xi)=\widehat{V}(t,-\xi).$ In what follows we will sometimes abuse notations and write $V$ instead of $V'.$ There is another slight abuse of notation here since when the $i-$th factor is such that $k_i - k < -1$ then the localization reads $P_{\leqslant k-2}(\eta_i)$ and not $P_{k_i}(\eta_i)$.
+In this whole section since the estimates are written for fixed times, we drop the time-dependence of the potential to improve legibility.